cloudtrax/docs/api/switch_management.md

 ##### output

-The API either returns HTTP status code 200 (success) or an HTTP error and JSON describing the error in case of failure.
+The API either returns HTTP status code 200 (success) or an HTTP error and JSON describing the error(s) in the case of failure.

  <a name="enable-pairing-for-switch"></a>
 ### enable pairing for switch